 Step 3: Add your media to the timeline

-Once you’ve imported your file, find it in the media bin, click on it, and drag it to the timeline.
+Once you’ve imported your file, find it in the media bin, click on it, then drag and drop it to the timeline.
 You can add it to a new track or add it to an existing track depending on your needs.
 I typically add things to new tracks by default so they’re easier to find later.

 If no empty track is available, Camtasia automatically creates a new track if you drag your file to the open area above the timeline.